proycon/LaMachine/README.md

 For Docker and the Virtual Machine flavours, when a SUDO password is being asked by the update script, you can simply press ENTER and leave it empty, do not run the entire script with escalated privileges.

+### Webservices and web applications

+LaMachine comes with several webservices and web applications out of the box (source: https://github.com/proycon/clamservices).
+Most are RESTful webservices served using [CLAM](https://proycon.github.io/clam), which also offer a generic web-interface for human end-users.

+To start the webserver and webservices, run ``lamachine-start-webserver`` from within your LaMachine installation.
+You can then connect your browser (on the host system) to http://localhost:8080 (the port may differ if you changed the default value).

+Note that there is no currently or poor authentication enabled on the webservices, so do not expose them to the outside world!

 Privacy
 ============